russellmatbouli/belfastelixir-new-website/README.md

 allows you send out emails to a particular group and for the recipients to RSVP to the aforementioned meetup.

-So with that thinking (this is up for discussion)  we would like the following:
+So with that thinking (this is up for discussion), we would like the following:

 - Several 'static' pages: